Startup-Nights/website/content/pages/partner-intro.md

     background_color: bg-sn-black-light
     _template: overview
   - subtitle: ''
-    title: 'Some of our partners from 2023'
+    title: Some of our partners from 2023
     cta:
       link: /partner
       text: Check all previous partner